What are statistics used for in Trimoji?

 Why is it useful?

-Manage a recruitment process
+Managing a recruitment process

-Improve the candidate experience
+Improving the candidate experience

-Identify friction points related to CVs
+Identifying friction points related to CVs

-The number of downloaded reports helps measure if analyses are actually used in recruitment exchanges and decisions.
+The number of downloaded reports helps measure if the analyses are actually used in recruitment exchanges and decisions.

-Anticipate your capacity with CV credits
+Anticipating your capacity with CV credits

 FAQ